 Lift maintenance employees get to the resort before many other operation departments.
 They are in charge of opening the lifts so that ski patrol and the rest of the general public can access the mountains that lay home to them.
 They often are some of the first on the mountain and last off.

-Lift maintenance is not only responsible for starting and running the lifts but provides electrical, mechanical, and electronic work to all the lifts year-round.
+Lift maintenance is responsible for starting and running the lifts and providing electrical, mechanical, and electronic work to all the lifts year-round.
 With the increasing demand for ski operations to provide faster lifts and more access to different parts of the mountain, lift maintenance departments across the country have been working overtime.
 They have seen increasing responsibilities because the complexity of lifts has increased simultaneously with the demand for higher-capacity ski lifts.

 What do lift mechanics do during the winter season?